VICIWUOHA/airflow-dbt-magic/README.md

 - [Astronomer](https://docs.astronomer.io/)
 - [DBT Cloud](https://docs.getdbt.com/) and [DBT-Cloud-Airflow Example](https://docs.getdbt.com/guides/orchestration/airflow-and-dbt-cloud/1-airflow-and-dbt-cloud)

-The compilation of this project was inspired with :heart: by the **dbt-lagos-community** 📦 .
+The compilation of this project was inspired with ❤️ by the **dbt-lagos-community** 📦 .

 ===========================